The sound coming from kick drums could be very difficult to record, especially if you don’t have the right mic.

 - Better to be placed in front of the kick drum for maximum performance

-If you have some troubles not getting enough crisp and deep tone of your bass drums, you need the Audix D6 Cardioid.
+If you have some trouble not getting enough crisp and deep tone of your bass drums, you need the Audix D6 Cardioid.
 It has a low bass diaphragm that lets you capture authentic kicks and deep tone of your bass instruments.
 Overall, it can handle even high sound pressure levels (SPL) without any problem.

 - Perfect for handling high sound pressure levels (SPL)